mlacosta/Delta-Sigma-DAC-Converter/README.md

 # Delta-Sigma-DAC-Converter

+**Author:** Mariano Leonel Acosta

-In this project I designed a Digital Converted in VHDL.
-It comes handy for FPGA development boards that lack any D/A.
+In this project I designed a Digital to Analog Converter in VHDL.
+It comes handy for FPGA development boards that lack any D/A. Particularly, I used it on the Zybo board from Digilent.

-##Inputs
-*data:* signed in (24 bits)
+## Inputs
+**data:** Signed integer (24 bits).
+**clk** Clock Signal

+## Outputs
+**dac_out:** Binary (1 bit).
+Pulse Coded Modulation (PCM) Signal.
+It needs to be low-pass filtered in the analog domain in order to recover the baseline signal.